hipache/hipache/README.md

 * __server.https__: SSL configuration (omit this section to disable HTTPS)
 * __redis__: Redis configuration (host & port)

+### 3. Spawn the server

+From the shell:

+    $ hipache

+Or if you use the port 80:

+    $ sudo hipache

+Or by specifying your configuration file:

+    $ hipache --config config.json

 __Managing multiple configuration files:__

 The default configuration file is `config.json`.
 It's possible to have